Tested: Beta’s 2020 Enduro Range

 If Beta hasn’t been on your radar, should they be for 2020?

 Absolutely.
-If you’re in the market for a new trail or enduro machines, these 2020 Betas are now right there in the game, at prices that will turn heads.
+If you’re in the market for a new trail or enduro machine, these 2020 Betas are now right there in the game, at prices that will turn heads.
 But according to the small but passionate crew from Lowry Australia (who’ve been distributing Beta in Australia now for about 18 months now), it’s not just about the bikes’ price tags.
 It’s also about getting a premium service from their equally passionate dealers, and about supporting Beta’s ‘simplicity of maintenance’ mantra with spare parts prices that are significantly cheaper than their rivals.
 Beta runs plenty of demo days here in Australia, so get out there and sample them for yourself.

 More on the 2020 Range